The Perseid meteor shower is one of the greatest meteor shower events of the year. Read on to learn more about this year’s Perseids!

 - The best time to watch is between midnight and dawn.
 Doing it with family and friends makes the difference between a lonely vigil and an adventure.
 Have fun, and be sure to tell us about your meteor shower experience below.

 Worried about a meteor hitting Earth while you’re watching?
 Here’s why you shouldn’t be worried.

-Find out more about the 2017 Perseid meteor shower.
+Read about last year’s Perseid meteor shower.